derricks/hirsute/manual.md

 Collections
 -----------
-Collections hold one type of object, which you define when you create one.
+Collections can only hold one type of object, but multiple collections can hold the same type of object.
 A collection supports certain Array methods, such as choice, length, and <<, and also mixes in Enumerable

 * collection_of *objectType* - create an empty collection of the given object type.
 You might need to do this when creating mappings to other objects.